StrawberSam/RecyandCo/Documentation/Stage3_Technical Documentation.md

   U->>FE: Click "Buy Item"
   FE->>BE: POST /api/shop/purchase {item_id}
-  BE->>DB: CALL sp_purchase_item(user_id, item_id)
+  BE->>DB: Check if user.score >= item.price
+  alt enough score
+    BE->>DB: Deduct item.price from user.score
+    BE->>DB: INSERT INTO user_inventory(user_id, item_id, acquired_at)
+    DB-->>BE: Updated score + new item
-  DB-->>BE: Update wallet (debit), add to user_inventory, insert transaction BE-->>FE: 200 OK {new_balance, item}
+    BE-->>FE: 200 OK {new_score, item}
-  FE-->>U: Show item unlocked + new balance
+    FE-->>U: Show item unlocked + new score else not enough score
+    BE-->>FE: 400 Error {message:"Not enough points"}
+    FE-->>U: Show error message
+  end

 ```
 <br>
 The following sequence diagrams illustrate how the <b>Front-End, Back-End, and Database components</b> interact for each case:

-- <b>Login</b>: The front-end collects credentials, the back-end verifies them against the database, and returns a session/JWT token if valid.
+<b>Login</b>: The front-end collects credentials, the back-end verifies them against the database, and returns a session/JWT token if valid.

-- <b>Game</b>: At the end of a session, the score and correct items are sent to the back-end, which inserts the score and awards tokens via an SQL procedure.
+<b>Game</b>: At the end of a session, the score and correct items are sent to the back-end, which inserts a new record into the scores table and updates the user’s total score.
+The updated score is then returned to the front-end, which displays feedback such as “+X points”.

-- <b>Shop</b>: A purchase request triggers a stored procedure that debits the wallet, inserts a transaction, and adds the item to the user inventory.
+<b>Shop</b>: A purchase request checks if the user’s total score is greater than or equal to the item price.
+If so, the system deducts the item price from the total score and adds the item to the user_inventory.
+If not, an error is returned.

-👉 These diagrams demonstrate the key system interactions, focusing on simplicity, database integrity, and eco-design principles (minimal calls, compact data).
+👉 These diagrams demonstrate the key system interactions, focusing on simplicity, database integrity, and eco-design principles (minimal calls, lightweight data, no redundant wallet or transactions).

 ---
 ## 📚​ Document External and Internal APIs.